-If an item is placed in a container (for example, the Dashboard Item Group or Tab Page), container's settings affect the master filter scope.
-If the Ignore Master Filters option is set for the item within a group or tab page, the item ignores master filters from items in the same container but it uses master filters from items outside the container, including items from other groups or tab pages.
+If an item is in a container (in the Dashboard Item Group or Tab Page), the container's settings affect the master filter's scope.
+If an item in a group or a tab page has the Ignore Master Filters option enabled, the item ignores master filters from items in the same container and applies master filters from items outside the container, including items from other groups or tab pages.

-The DashboardDesigner.CanSetMasterFilter method allows you to determine whether master filtering can be applied to the specified dashboard item.
-Use the DashboardDesigner.GetAvailableFilterValues method (or the DashboardDesigner.GetEntireRange method for the Range Filter dashboard item) to obtain the values of all elements that can be selected in the master filter item's current state.
+The DashboardDesigner.CanSetMasterFilter method allows you to determine whether master filtering can affect the specified dashboard item.
+Use the DashboardDesigner.GetAvailableFilterValues method (or the DashboardDesigner.GetEntireRange method for the Range Filter dashboard item) to obtain the values of all elements that can be selected.

-After filtering is applied or the state of the master filter item is changed, the DashboardDesigner.MasterFilterSet event is raised.
-Its MasterFilterSetEventArgs.SelectedValues and MasterFilterSetEventArgs.SelectedRange properties allow you to obtain the currently selected values or the selected range for the dashboard item that causes the event.
+The DashboardDesigner.MasterFilterSet event occurs after the Master Filter is applied to an item or the Master Filter state changes, .
+The MasterFilterSetEventArgs.SelectedValues and MasterFilterSetEventArgs.SelectedRange properties provide you with the selected values or the selected range of the dashboard item that causes the event.

-For instance, for the dashboard in the image above, the MasterFilterSetEventArgs.SelectedValues property returns "Andrew Fuller", "Ann Dodsworth" and "Laura Callahan" for the Grid dashboard item.
-For the Range Filter dashboard item, the MasterFilterSetEventArgs.SelectedRange property returns minimum and maximum values in the selected range ("March, 1997" and "October, 1997", respectively).
+In the image above, three grid rows are selected.
+The event fires twice and the MasterFilterSetEventArgs.SelectedValues property returns "Andrew Fuller", "Ann Dodsworth" and "Laura Callahan" for the Grid dashboard item.
+For the Range Filter dashboard item, the MasterFilterSetEventArgs.SelectedRange property returns minimum and maximum values in the selected range ("March, 1997" and "October, 1997").

 To clear the selection in the Master Filter item, use the DashboardDesigner.ClearMasterFilter method.